Hierarchical Online Optimization Approach for IRS-enabled Low-altitude MEC in Vehicular Networks: Simulation Results

 Additionally, it can be observed from Figs.~\ref{fig_System_Performance}(b) and \ref{fig_System_Performance}(c) that ECRA achieves average energy consumption and average cost of MEC servers close to those of the proposed HOOA.
 This stems from the fact that the overall energy consumption is largely determined by the uplink transmission energy consumption and the UAV flight energy consumption, whereas equal CPU allocation mainly changes the task completion delay.
 Moreover, Fig.~\ref{fig_System_Performance}(d) shows that the proposed HOOA incurs a slightly higher average cost of vehicles than FIPSC.
 This is because HOOA adopts more proactive offloading to optimize overall system performance, thus increasing vehicle-side transmission expenditure.
 Nevertheless, this modest increase is accompanied by substantial reduction in the average task completion delay, the average energy consumption, and the average cost of MEC servers, thereby demonstrating a practical trade-off between vehicle-side cost and global service efficiency.

-In summary, the results in Fig.~\ref{fig_System_Performance} highlight the necessity of jointly optimizing and coordinating heterogeneous decision variables.
-Meanwhile, the proposed HOOA achieves significant reductions in average task completion delay, average energy consumption, and the average cost of MEC servers.
+In summary, the results in Fig.~\ref{fig_System_Performance} highlight the necessity of jointly optimizing heterogeneous decision variables.
+Meanwhile, the proposed HOOA achieves significant reductions in average task completion delay, average energy consumption, and average cost of MEC servers.